PRIVACY POLICY

 Consent

-In line with PECR (Privacy and Electronic Communication regulations)
+In line with PECR (Privacy and Electronic Communication Regulations)

 Promoting the local area to people with an expressed interest